-Like his Earth-Two and post-Crisis counterparts, the boy who would become Earth-One's greatest hero was born Kal-El, son of Jor-El and Lara Lor-Van of the planet Krypton and heir to a proud lineage dating back almost to the beginnings of Kryptonian civilization (Krypton Chronicles #1–3)
+Like his Earth-Two and post-Crisis counterparts, the boy who would become Earth-One's greatest hero was born Kal-El, son of Jor-El and Lara Lor-Van of the planet Krypton and heir to a proud lineage dating back almost to the beginnings of Kryptonian civilization.
+He was named after an ancestor, "Kal-El" meaning "star child."
+(Krypton Chronicles #1–3)

 Although Jor-El was one of Krypton's leading scientists and had made many significant contributions to Kryptonian society, his warnings of the planet's imminent demise were received with scorn by Krypton's governing Science Council.
 Unable to save his world or even convince most of his colleagues of their danger, Jor-El began working on a starship to carry his family to safety, defying a Science Council edict prohibiting space travel.
 The family dog, Krypto, was lost in space during a flight test of an early prototype ship.
 (Adventure Comics #210)